-Jonathan Pink is a partner in the Los Angeles office of Lewis Brisbois, a member of the Intellectual Property & Technology Practice, and a National Chair of the firm's Entertainment, Media & Sports Practice.
-Mr. Pink is a nationally recognized copyright, trademark, patent and business litigator who represents high profile clients in the entertainment, advertising, fashion, automotive, licensing, media, and merchandising industries.
+Jonathan Pink is a partner in the Los Angeles office of Lewis Brisbois, a member of the Intellectual Property & Technology Practice, and Co-Chair of the firm's Entertainment, Media & Sports Practice.
+Mr. Pink is a nationally recognized copyright, trademark and business litigator who represents high profile clients in the entertainment, music, media, advertising, sports and merchandising industries.
 He was the 2015 recipient of the IP Vanguard Award, the highest distinction awarded by the Intellectual Property Section of the California State Bar.

 Mr. Pink has litigated scores of copyright and trademark infringement cases as well as numerous matters involving rights of privacy and publicity, trade secrets, patents, breach of contract, unfair competition, fraud and other business torts.
 He is routinely called upon in high-profile cases, and has represented both plaintiffs and defendants in well over 100 intellectual property actions, some of which are listed below.
 As the key outside counsel to many middle-market companies, he does more than solve legal issues.
 Mr. Pink invests in his clients, takes ownership of their pressing issues, and finds solutions to fit their business and legal needs.